mikhailshilkov/mikhailio-hugo/content/lab/terraform/8-functionapp/index.md

 The bottom one deploys the code to the Function App.
 This setting tells the app to load the specified zip file, extract the code from it, discover the functions, and run them.
 I've prepared this zip file for you to get started faster, you can find its code [here](TODO).
 The code contains a single HTTP-triggered Azure Function.

-You don't need to explicitly configure application settings related to Azure Storage connections: this is taken care by the `storage_connection_string` property.
+You don't need to configure application settings related to Azure Storage connections explicitly: the `storage_connection_string` property takes care of this.

 ## Checkpoint

 Make the URL of the following shape: `https://<your function app name>.azurewebsites.net/api/hello`.
-Send an HTTP request to the endpoint either via a browser, or with a `curl` command:
+Send an HTTP request to the endpoint either via a browser or with a `curl` command:

 ```
 $ curl https://myuniquename.azurewebsites.net/api/hello